QuestPDF Extract Text From PDF in C# Alternatives vs IronPDF

 Frequently Asked Questions

-Which library is better for text extraction from PDFs?
+Which library is recommended for PDF text extraction in C#?

-QuestPDF is free for private projects through its community license, with commercial licenses available for other use cases.
+QuestPDF offers a community license for private projects, while commercial licenses are available for other use cases.